kurtbruns/svg-tutorial/content/_index.md

 ### Defs Element

-The defs element contains a graphical "definition" that can be re-used in the document.
-For example, an arrow can be defined and then attached to path.
+The `defs` element contains a graphical "definition" that can be reused in the document.
+For example, an arrow can be defined and then attached to a path.

 ```xml
 <svg>